faros-ai/airbyte-connectors/sources/README.md

 ### 4: Implement Streams

-A souce contains one or more streams, which correspond to entity types of the system your source is fetching data from.
+A source contains one or more streams, which correspond to entity types of the system your source is fetching data from.
 For example, a GitHub source would have streams for users, commits, pull requests, etc. Each stream also has its own arbitrary state for supporting incremental mode syncs.
 Implement your